Kong/docs.konghq.com/app/_hub/kong-inc/oauth2/_index.md

 **{{site.base_gateway}} 3.3.x**

-* Restricts an authorization code created by one plugin instance can be exchanged for an access token by a different plugin instance.
+*  This plugin now restricts exchanging an authorization code created by one plugin instance for an access token by a different plugin instance.

 ### 2.1.1